 A common myth is that automated marketing can only be done through email.
 Nope.
 Marketing activities can be automated through various channels including social media and landing pages.

-Some people believe that marketing automation is lazy form of marketing.
-Although the automation does tasks for you, it doesn’t do everything and still requires tight management, close analysis and frequent human interaction to really make it work.
+Some people believe that marketing automation is a lazy form of marketing.
+Although the automation does tasks for you, it doesn’t do everything and still requires tight management, close analysis, and frequent human interaction to really make it work.

 To create and manage an effective automated marketing campaign takes a team skilled and dedicated team.
 From customer journey design and copywriting to integration and analysis, the work that goes into running an automated campaign is far from lazy.
 In fact, it may be the Usain Bolt of marketing activities!
 Find your perfect automated marketing team here.